Environmentally responsible events

 Energy consumption – Temporary energy for events provided by the Helsinki energy company Helsingin Energia relies on hydropower.
 In case power generators are needed, event organizers should favour biofuels.

 Materials – Event organizers should favour ecolabelled products and services (see the official Nordic Ecolabel The Swan and EcoCompass) in their procurement and selection of subcontracted services.

 Transport – Emissions caused by transport can be reduced with the help of a critical review of transport distances and by paying attention to economical driving practices, for example, by recording the distances driven.

 Transport services for the audience – Event visitors should have an opportunity to arrive to the event on public transport, by bicycle and on foot.
 It is important to provide information on public transport connections and routes on the event’s webpages.

-Noise – In case the event is liable to make a noise report, the report must be made well in advance to the City of Helsinki Environment Centre.
+Noise – In case the event is liable to make a noise report, the report must be made well in advance to the City of Helsinki Environment Services.

 Event organizers must find out well in advance about other possible permits and reports required for their events.

-The Greening Events project is building an EcoCompass environmental management system for use by pilot events.
-The project provides information and training in environmental aspects related to events.
+The Greening Events project build an EcoCompass environmental management system for use by pilot events.
+The project provided information and training in environmental aspects related to events.
 More information for the environmental management of events is available on the page listing tools for event organizers.